 - Face Candy

-- Eyedea and Abilities performs in The Current studios It's been five years since the release of "E&A," the second album from Twin Cities hip-hop duo Eyedea and Abilities.
+- Eyedea and Abilities performs in The Current studios Fresh off the release of 'By The Throat,' Eyedea and Abilities perform live in The Current's studio.